-- Adequate water, sanitary sewer and other public facilities exist to support the proposed condominium development as determined by the City and are in compliance with City standards.
+- 1. An applicant must demonstrate adequate water, sanitary sewer and other public facilities exist to support the proposed condominium development.
 For the purposes of this section: - a.
-Connection to the City water supply system shall be deemed to be adequate water service. - b.
-Connection to the City sewer system shall be deemed to be adequate sanitary sewer service if sewer lines are within three-hundred (300) feet of the partition or if the lots created are less than 15,000 square feet in area.
-Installation of private sewage disposal facilities shall be deemed adequate on lots of 15,000 square feet or more if the private system is permitted by County Health and City sewer lines are not within three-hundred (300) feet.
+Adequate water service shall mean: Ability to connect to the City water supply system and the City water supply system has the capacity to provide service in compliance with City standards. - b.
+Adequate sanitary sewer service shall mean: Ability to connect to the City sanitary sewer system and the City sanitary sewer system has the capacity to provide service in compliance with City standards, if City sanitary sewer lines are located within three-hundred (300) feet of any point of the lot lines of the lot proposed for condominiums. - c.
+Installation of private on-site septic sewage disposal facilities shall be deemed adequate when the lot proposed for condominiums is 15,000 square feet or more if the private on-site septic system is permitted by Washington County Health and City sewer lines are not located within three-hundred (300) feet of any point of the lot lines of the lot proposed for condominiums. - d.
+The adequacy of other public facilities such as storm water and streets shall be determined by the City Manager or his/her designee based on applicable City policies, plans and standards for said facilities.

-- c.
-The adequacy of other public facilities such as storm water and streets shall be determined by the City Manager or his/her designee based on applicable City policies, plans and standards for said facilities. - 2.
-All public improvements required for the condominium development have been installed and approved by the City Engineer or appropriate service provider (e.g., road authority).
+2. An applicant must demonstrate that all public improvements required for the condominium development have been installed and approved by the City Engineer or appropriate service provider (e.g., road authority).
 Alternatively, the developer has provided a performance guarantee in accordance with § 16.120.070.